 Instead of the current SDR practice of applying a gamma curve independently to each colour component, for HDR it should be applied to the luminance alone.
 The luminance of a pixel is given by a weighted sum of the colour components; the weights depend on the colour primaries and the white point.
-According to Recommendation ITU-R BT.2100, luminance is given by:
+According to the draft new Recommendation ITU-R BT.[HDR-TV], luminance is given by: